Green Card Reconstructive Surgeon Jobs

 How does green card sponsorship through PERM differ from H-1B sponsorship for this role?

-H-1B sponsorship is temporary and subject to an annual lottery cap, while PERM-based green card sponsorship leads to permanent residency with no lottery.
+H-1B visa sponsorship is temporary and subject to an annual lottery cap, while PERM-based green card sponsorship leads to permanent residency with no lottery.
 The PERM process requires your employer to conduct a supervised recruitment test before USCIS adjudicates the I-140 petition.
-For most nationalities outside India and China, EB-3 priority dates are current or near-current, meaning the green card timeline can be shorter than multiple H-1B renewal cycles.
+For most nationalities outside India and China, EB-3 priority dates are current or near-current, meaning the green card timeline can be shorter than multiple H-1B visa renewal cycles.

 How long does the PERM process typically take for a Reconstructive Surgeon position?